 - Measuring cups & spoons – To measuring out your cheesecake and crust ingredients.

 - Zester – To get the precious lemon skin off the lemon.
 Only zest the yellow portion since the pith is bitter.
+You will not need lemon juice for this recipe.

 - Rubber spatula – To smooth the cream cheese over the baked crust.